 This book shares insights into Jemma’s life in the beauty industry.
 It also shows a behind-the-scenes glimpse at the prep that goes on before a show or a photoshoot.
 Jemma explains how she works with the latest trends to create new looks and color schemes.
 In addition, she shows how extreme looks can be adapted and toned down for everyday wear.

 Phan’s YouTube channel has over 8 million subscribers, so she knows a thing or two about makeup makeovers.
 Reigning beauty queen shares tips from the everyday stuff such as how to get glowing skin or pull off perfect eyeliner to the big picture (how to turn your passion into a profession).
 The book is a practical and empowering resource to help anyone put their best face forward.

 If SEPHORA is your favorite store, then you will love this book.
-In Sephora: The Ultimate Guide to Makeup, Skin, and Hair from the Beauty Authority, fashion and beauty journalist and former Sephora beauty editor Melissa Schweiger personally introduce the people behind some of your favorite brands.
+In Sephora: The Ultimate Guide to Makeup, Skin, and Hair from the Beauty Authority, fashion and beauty journalist and former Sephora beauty editor Melissa Schweiger personally introduces the people behind some of your favorite brands.
 Melissa fills this book with the beauty secrets usually reserved for insiders.
-From an A-to-Z glossary of terms and ingredients, a shopping guide to the best products and detailed explanations on how to use them.
+From an A-to-Z glossary of terms and ingredients, a shopping guide to the best products, and detailed explanations on how to use them.

 Everything Eyes – Bobbi Brown

 Bobbi Brown gives us a breakdown of everything eyes.
 Tools, techniques, and tips on how to make the most of eye care and makeup, even behind the glasses, and info on how to choose one for your face type.
 Also, this book is small and light and makes a perfect vacation read!